 New Zealand's Most 'Sea Worthy' Shanty Group™ have been belting out traditional sea songs from Aotearoa, France, Spain, the UK and more, since 2012.
-Sailors and landlubbers from across the country have been battered by the rousing chorus of this two-man tempest of pure shanty.
+Sailors and landlubbers from across the world have been battered by the rousing chorus of this two-man (or more) tempest of pure shanty.
 The W.S.S.S believe that 'a shanty shared is a shanty savoured', so they pass out shanty song sheets to one and all so people can sing along,

 For bookings contact:

 "What comes first the sea or the shanty?
 For some, the shanty is their only way to relate the un-relatable: the foam of days – a life at Sea.
 For others, a shanty may transmit a maladie, something the sea alone can cure.
 Since time immemorial (1804), members of the Wellington Sea Shanty Society, however, have known there is no separating the salt from the spume.

 They say the first W.S.S.S Shanteur was half man, half taniwha, half woman.
 Wasn’t so much born as broke upon the land, like a rogue wave, round Makara way.
 Had a voice like a porpoise in heat and moved like seaweed in the shallows.
 This mysterious progenitor soon had the whares and flophouses of Whanga-nui-a Tara awash with marine melodies.
 Wellington was officially a shanty town.